Navigating Grief & Loss

 So if I were to use some synonyms, we really want standard, non-diseased children who are in good physical and mental health.
 I guess I can agree with some of that, but not the standard part.
 In fact, I really struggle with the word “normal” because it doesn’t really exist.
 What every book fails to mention or grasp is that every single person’s “normal” is different.
 For example, if you have a child with a food intolerance, it’s normal for them to experience stomach cramping, diarrhea, constipation, nausea and overall grumpiness.
 Even though it’s considered normal, it doesn’t mean that they’ll experience all or any of those symptoms with their trigger food.
 For a child with Sensory Processing Disorder, on the other hand, their “normal” is completely different from a different child with the same diagnosis.
 For example, my older child is what I’d call “sensory seeking,” whereas my youngest is “sensory avoidant.”

 But this can change, depending on the day and on some variable I have yet to pinpoint.
-One day my youngest child will be okay wearing long sleeves and socks, and the next day she’s screaming before school because she doesn’t like how her shirt feels and she’s wearing her socks inside out (and probably no underwear).
+One day my youngest child will be okay wearing long sleeves and socks, and the next day they’re screaming before school because they don’t like how their shirt feels and they’re wearing her socks inside out (and probably no underwear).
 Just when I think I’ve figured it out, it changes (***note, this is the mantra of parenthood***).
 Hence, normal seems to be some sort of hallucinatory idea that causes parents intense anxiety and stress, which results in a frantic Google search (IS THAT NORMAL?!?! actually, yes, yes it is; everyone consults Google for everything).

 I think the biggest challenge as a parent or guardian is helping your child determine their particular type of normal.
 It seems intuitive and incredibly simple, but it requires a lot of time, awareness, patience and instruction, which many parents don’t have.
 Between juggling a career, personal relationships, domestic duties, kids’ activities and appointments, survival seems to be the default option and getting in tune with your own body seems impossible, let alone your child’s.
 This is why I try to teach body awareness to my children.
 If they can learn emotion-based language and listen to their bodies, they will feel empowered to take care of themselves and advocate for their needs, building resiliency.

 My job in all of this is to help you figure out your own unique normal and give you the support and information that you need to put your life back into balance.
 On the other hand, I’m really contemplating just throwing out the word “normal” and replacing it with a word like “happy,” or “resilient,” or “confident.”
-Those are traits that are far preferable to normal and I think you’d also prefer to have happy, resilient and confident kids.
-Contact me and we’ll figure out how to put your life back into balance.
+Those are traits that are far preferable to normal, and perhaps you’d also prefer to have happy, resilient and confident kids.

 *As I’ve mentioned in various places throughout my website, I am not a licensed therapist and am not pretending to be one.
-I have not taken courses in Narrative or Art therapy, though my personal therapist is an Art therapist and I’ve seen her for about 4 years.
+I have not taken courses in Narrative or Art therapy.
 I also have a Master’s degree in Publishing, which allowed me to teach composition to college students (so I have a background in teaching and writing).
 If you are looking for a licensed Art Therapist, I suggest Art of Counseling in St. Paul.
 I also recommend Lyn-Lake Psychotherapy and Wellness for Narrative/Art Therapy.*